 e.
 Sulphate resisting Portland cement

 a.
-It is used at places where sulphate action is severe.
+It is used at places where sulfate action is severe.

 b.
-It is employed for structures which are likely to be damaged by severe alkaline conditions such as canal linings, culverts, syphon’s etc.
+It is employed for structures likely damaged by severe alkaline conditions, such as canal linings, culverts, siphons, etc.

 f.
 Water-repellent Portland cement

 a.
-Such type of cement is mostly used in water-tight concrete and water-tight renderings to identify moisture penetration in basements etc. and for coloured renderings and stucco.
+Such cement is mainly used in concrete and watertight renderings to identify moisture penetration in basements and for colored renderings and stucco.

 g.
 Water-proof Portland cement

 a.
-It is used for the construction of water-retaining structures like tanks, reservoirs, retaining walls, swimming pools, dams, bridges, piers etc.
+It is used to construct water-retaining structures like tanks, reservoirs, retaining walls, swimming pools, dams, bridges, piers, etc.